vigoux/CALOA/README.md

 6. Increment delay of phase variation for each channel
 7. Go to step 3 for a total of <Delay number> of time

+Step 6 can be fine tuned, using *Phase Base* parameter.
+If this entry is set to 1, incrementation of delay will be done linearly, if a number is entered, this will be used to compute an exponential increment thet is : (base)^i * (phase variation) instead of i * (phase variation).
 ### Save observed data

 After that, you will be asked for a folder where you want to save datas.